 Story of Itmad-Ud-Daula

 Itmad-Ud-Daula, the tongue twister title was given to Mirza Ghiyas Beg by Mughal emperor Jehangir, who was also his son-in-law.
-Story goes that Mirza Ghiyas Beg was a poor merchant in Persia.
+The story goes that Mirza Ghiyas Beg was a poor merchant in Persia.
 Who had no money to feed his newborn daughter?
 But this daughter was to change his fortunes and also make him immortal by building a beautiful tomb for him.
 Somehow the Mirza reached the Mughal court in Agra and was appointed a minister in the court of Jehangir.
 We would never know the correct sequence of events.
 But what finally happened is that Jehangir fell in love with the widowed daughter of Mirza and married her.
 She was none other than Noorjehan – claimed to be one the most beautiful and gifted women ever on the face of the earth.

 In 1622, after Mirza Ghiyas passed away, daughter Noorjehan who was now the most powerful queen of India ordered this tomb to be built for her parents.
 Later her siblings were also buried in the same place.